pygongnlp/pygongnlp.github.io/_pages/about.md

 at the top international AI conferences such as SIGIR, ACL, EMNLP.
 Currently, I am dedicated to exploring the next generation of search engine with large language models.

-Currently, I am the CEO of **KnowBox**(https://kbox.aicelv.com/), an AI+Search startup.
-We built the world’s first search platform combining large-scale AI models with content distribution to solve long-tail and complex questions that traditional search often misses.
+<span style="color: red;"> Currently, I am the CEO of **KnowBox**, an AI+Search startup. </span> We built the world’s first search platform combining large-scale AI models with content distribution to solve long-tail and complex questions that traditional search often misses.
 Through Human-AI Interaction, we create high-quality content faster, and we believe AI will rapidly expand the boundaries of human knowledge.
+Detailed information can be found at https://kbox.aicelv.com.

 Thanks to my team for their dedication and hard work in pursuing our company’s objectives.
 Please feel free to contact me anytime if you have any questions about our platform.